 Here's a golden opportunity to request one-on-one guidance from top photo restoration experts at the Department of Art Conservation at the University of Delaware (UD).
 Department Chair, Professor and Photograph Conservator — Debra Hess Norris — has generously offered to triage 'your' photos, slides and transparencies by providing specific options for home treatment or professional conservator referrals.

-Now that several months have passed, the most common question we've fielding has been, "How do I cope with photo bricks?" — those pesky, often dried, stuck together stacks of Kodaks which appear impossible to separate.
+Now that Sandy is nearly a year behind us, the most common question we've fielding has been, "How do I cope with photo bricks?" — those pesky, often dried, stuck together stacks of Kodaks which appear impossible to separate.
 Download this pdf, researched by stellar CARE for Sandy volunteer, Martin Rigby (as approved by UofD curatorial staff) to learn how to potentially divide and dry your bricks.
 Not all Elmer-ized images can be recouped, but with patience and a lot of luck, it may be possible to salvage at least a few.